USDA-ARS-NWRC/awsm/docs/getting_started/create_config.rst

 The required changes are specifying the path to the ``topo.nc`` file, dates to run the model and the location of the csv input data.

+See the :doc:`../user_guide/index` for more in depth usage for different configuration scenarios.

 Stable vs. Experimental
 -----------------------

 The configuration file is not compatible between the stable and experimental model versions.
-SMRF ``v0.10`` made a large overhaul to the configuration file to become more verbose and clean up options.
+SMRF ``v0.10`` made a large overhaul to the configuration file to become more verbose and cleaned up options.
 If using the stable version, the configuration file will be based on the previous `core config`_.

 .. _core config: https://github.com/USDA-ARS-NWRC/smrf/blob/release-0.9/smrf/framework/CoreConfig.ini